Relintai/pandemonium_engine_docs/03_usage/10_physics/01_physics_introduction.md

 *seconds* since the last step.
 When using the default 60 Hz physics update rate, it will typically be equal to `0.01666...` (but not always, see below).

-Note:
+#### Note

 It's recommended to always use the `delta` parameter when relevant in your physics calculations, so that the game behaves correctly if you change the physics update rate or if the player's device can't keep up.

 ### Collision layers and masks